wiseman-timelord/NConvert-Bash/README.md

 ### Notation
 - De-Confustion...
 Meaning 1: "Bash" - a `*.sh` Linux Bash file.
 Meaning 2: "Bash" - Bashful actions done upon/with something hammerlike.
+- If you want others among the ~500 possible formats, then you will need to manually edit ".\scripts\temporary.py".
 - Thanks to, DeepSeek, Grok, Claude, Gpt, for assistance in manually prompted programming.
 - Thanks to [XnView Software](https://www.xnview.com/en/) for, creating and hosting, [NConvert](https://www.xnview.com/en/nconvert/), the command-line tool behind my frontend.
 - NConvert-Bash is the Lunux version of [NConvert-Batch](https://github.com/wiseman-timelord/NConvert-Batch).